SciML/SciMLDocs/docs/src/highlevels/abstractarray_libraries.md

 Is that beautiful?
 Yes it is.

+## StaticArrays.jl: Statically-Defined Arrays

+[StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) is a library for statically-defined arrays.
+Because these arrays have type-level information for size, they recompile the solvers for every new size.
+They can be dramatically faster for small sizes (up to approximately size 10), but for larger equations they increase compile time with little to not benefit.

 ## CUDA.jl: NVIDIA CUDA-Based GPU Array Computations

 [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) is the library for defining arrays which